MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-domain-dominance.md

 runas /user:ronhd@contoso.azure "notepad"
 ```

-When prompted, use the wrong password (on purpose).
-This proves that the account *still* has a password after executing the attack.
+When prompted, use the wrong password on purpose.
+This action proves that the account *still* has a password after executing the attack.

 ![Use of *wrong* password after Skeleton Key attack (this method works exactly as described)](media/playbook-dominance-skeletonkey_wrong.png)